AspEdit manual Circles

 Via the "Add / Edit Circle" dialog box

-- For circle segments (not full circles), make sure that at least one point is defined before the segment.
+- For circle segments (not required for full circles), make sure that at least one point is defined before the segment.
 The last point before the segment will be the starting point.

 - In the Area dialog box, press the add or insert button.